 A recurrent benefit, usually measured in money, which derives from capital and labor.
 Income includes wages, tips, salaries, bonuses, profits, rents, interest and dividend income, transfer payments and proprietors’ income.

-A group of firms that engage in similar activities.
-Every business is classified into an industry category using the North American Industry Classification System (NAICS), according to the products or services that account for the majority of its revenue.
-Industry classifications and business listings also provide a direct link to potential employers in a labor market.
+Businesses are classified into an industry category using the North American Industry Classification System (NAICS), according to the products or services that account for the majority of their revenue.

 A count of the number of jobs available by industry.
-Full- and part-time workers (including employees on paid vacation and paid sick leave) who work or receive compensation from establishments for any part of the pay period including the 12th of the month are counted.
-Workers involved in labor management disputes are excluded.
+Full- and part-time workers who work or receive compensation from establishments for any part of the pay period including the 12th of the month are counted.

-The rate of increase in the general price level for a given area from one period to the next.
-The two most common price indices used to measure inflation are the Consumer Price Index (CPI) and the Gross Domestic Product (GDP) price deflator.
+The rate of increase in the general price level for a given geographic area from one period to the next.
+The two most common price indices used to measure inflation are the Consumer Price Index (CPI) for consumption and the Gross Domestic Product (GDP) price deflator for production.

 Inflation-adjusted dollars or prices